kukuu/mentoring-effectively/README.md

 - Building Trust: Trust is essential for successful mentoring.
 Build trust through active listening, confidentiality, and genuine interest in each team member's growth.

+- Leading by Example: Demonstrate the values and behaviours expected from team members.
+Be opened to learning from them as well.

 - Continuous Learning Culture: Encourage a culture of continuous learning within the team.
 Share resources, recommend relevant courses or workshops, and promote knowledge sharing.

 - Constructive Feedback: Provide constructive feedback regularly, both in one-on-one settings and during code reviews.
 Feedback is focused on improvement and growth, not criticism.